Gemstone 2018 Riesling Gemstone Riesling 2018 by Giesen available in New Zealand

 Nikolai says the 2018 Gemstone has exciting notes of luscious citrus blossom on the nose, opening out to a textured wine with balance, subtle sweetness, minerality and a long lingering character-filled finish.

 This special limited release Riesling really is a gemstone.
 Just as mother earth creates gemstones, Giesen worked in harmony with the earth, growing full-flavoured Riesling grapes which were fermented and matured in granite, creating a precious gem, Gemstone by Giesen.
 Visit the Gemstone Riesling page to read our 2017 & 2018 tasting notes.

-Gemstone by Giesen is widely available in fine wine retailers and supermarkets across New Zealand for $19.99 RRP.
+Giesen Gemstone Riesling is widely available in fine wine retailers and supermarkets across New Zealand.